This page describes how to run conformance tests and gather testing results.

 Establishing Your Testing Configuration

 The first step in using the OpenID Provider tests is to decide which conformance profiles you plan to test.
 Then you establish a testing configuration on the host op.certification.openid.net.
 You can do this in a self-service manner at https://op.certification.openid.net:60000/.
-If you have problems establishing your configuration, contact Roland Hedberg at email@example.com.
+If you have problems establishing your configuration, you can send questions to email@example.com.

 Most OPs will test the Basic profile and many will also test the Implicit and Hybrid profiles.
 You can switch between the response_type values that these profiles use dynamically while testing.